scottohara/tvmanager/README.md

 [QUnit](http://docs.jquery.com/Qunit) is used for unit testing.

+[Karma](http://karma-runner.github.io/0.12/index.html) is used to run the test suite.

-[JSCoverage](http://siliconforks.com/jscoverage/) is used to measure unit test code coverage.
+[Istanbul](https://github.com/gotwarlost/istanbul) (via [karma-coverage](https://github.com/karma-runner/karma-coverage)) is used for unit test coverage.

 [jslint_on_rails](https://github.com/psionides/jslint_on_rails) is used to run JSLint over the entire code base.